 Every year a good number of first year students at Butler University choose to enroll in a two-semester core course called “Faith, Doubt and Reason.”
 And every year I get interviewed by students who are writing their final papers for the first semester.
 Since that’s likely to happen again, I thought I’d write down my answers.

 Q: How do you define reason?
 A: Reason is, concretely, responding with integrity to all that we undergo.
-Aristotle called it practical wisdom (I wrote a 246-page, jargon-filled doctoral dissertation on that in the 1980s).
+The crucial word here is “integrity.”
+I’m using it as a shorthand term that includes all of the following character traits at once: attentiveness, honesty, consistency, a capacity for self-criticism and a willingness to change if need be.
+If we lack any of these character traits, we’re not responding with integrity.
+Aristotle called this way of responding “practical wisdom” (I wrote a 246-page, jargon-filled Ph.D. dissertation on that in the 1980s, summarized here).
 The formal operations of logic and even scientific method are more abstract versions of this.
 They would never have developed if we did not recognize them as ways to respond with integrity to some of what we undergo, but they’re too artificial to work everywhere.
 Yet even where formal operations and controlled experiments seem too artificial, we still seem to find ways to respond with integrity.
-There’s no escaping this demand, even when we appeal to faith.
-Faith itself aims to respond with integrity to what we ultimately undergo.
-Integrity requires attentiveness, honesty, consistency, a capacity for self-criticism and a willingness to change if need be.
 That’s my less-than-246-page answer.

 There’s a kind of doubt that always accompanies what I would call undergoing God.
 Undergoing God always exceeds our affirmations about God.
 It never quite fits what we affirm, though some affirmations seem to come closer than others.
 It’s sort of a paradox.
 Our affirmations mean nothing apart from moments that never quite fit them, but they mean everything when they point us toward those moments.